 But on the other hand, like, you’d have to be announcing that your company just named God their CEO to have that kind of pull with a reporter.
 And you hear NO a lot when you’re trying to get good stories placed about your clients.
 Gotta have tough skin.
-But it’s still fun—lots of writing, public speaking and creating pretty things (brochures and stuff) on the PC.
+But it’s still fun—lots of writing, public speaking and creating pretty things (brochures and stuff).

 Don’t writers create their characters based on people around them?
 And shouldn’t those people be paid for being their inspiration?

 Alright, who have you been talking to and whaddya know?
 Nah, truth is my characters are such a jumbalaya of people I know, my own weirdness, and traits I’d like to see in people that it’s impossible to say they’re based on any one person.

 Mina is one part me as a teen, one part my oldest daughter, who was only a ‘tween when I wrote the first book, and many parts every girl who’s ever wanted popularity but realizes now and then that the love she has with her clique is all she really needs.
 So if anyone should be getting paid it’s me.
 Oh…I am.
 Sweet!

 So all writers are rich, right?
 Can I come party at your mansion and hang out with celebs?